Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 1. Is there a cure for PE?

-This is, of course, the most important question.
-And it seems the answer is both yes and no.
+This is a crucial question, and it seems the answer is both yes and no.

-It appears that there still isn’t a simple treatment that works the same for all guys.
-Unfortunately, it’s a complex problem with many possible causes, and sometimes a combination of causes.
+It appears that there still isn’t a simple treatment that works the same for all men.
+It’s a complex problem with many possible causes, and sometimes a combination of causes.

 So for now, it’s either a case of finding the most likely cause and corresponding treatment or some proactive trial and error until you find an option that helps.

-Some guys respond well to oral medication; some have better results with topical anesthetics, and others may benefit from counseling or self-help techniques.
+Some men respond well to oral medication.
+Some have better results with topical anesthetics.
+And others may benefit from counseling or self-help techniques.

 It also depends on what’s meant by the word ‘cure.’
 If it’s to be able to last for as long as you want, then it’s perhaps harder to achieve for most men.